Silverado Fire, Blue Ridge Fire erupt in Orange County

 SILVERADO FIRE

-The smoky fire exploded in size to 4,000 acres within a few hours of breaking out at 6:47 a.m.
+The smoky fire exploded in size to 7,200 acres after breaking out at 6:47 a.m.
 Monday in the area of Santiago Canyon Road and Silverado Canyon Road.
 Strong gusts pushed flames along brushy ridges in Silverado Canyon and near houses in the sprawling city of Irvine, home to about 280,000 residents.
 There was no containment.

 Injuries